brhomapps/Library-Books-with-google-api/README.md

 • use sqflite database
 • navbar button with animation

-video tutorial
+# video tutorial
 https://studio.youtube.com/video/RAOPZHaM1VA/edit

-Book Reference:
+# Book Reference:
 https://www.perlego.com/book/2554817/pragmatic-flutter-building-crossplatform-mobile-apps-for-android-ios-web-desktop-pdf

-#if you want source code :
+# if you want source code :
-please subscribe in my channel and contact me with my email: brhomapps@gmail.com
+please subscribe in my channel and send me the link of video to my Email: brhomapps@gmail.com

 Our site :